basisproject/paper/src/01-defining-the-goals-of-basis.md

 Banking forms the translation layer between the network's socialist mode of production and the outside capitalist markets.
 It allows member companies to buy inputs to production that are not available in-network, but also allows individual members to exchange their internal currency (credits) for market currency (such as USD).

-This translation layer is arguably *the* most important aspect of Basis.
+This translation layer is absolutely essential to Basis.
 It forms a protective barrier around the network that shields it from the relations of capitalism, and also works together with the cost tracking system to optimize for profit when conducting transactions in capitalist markets.

 It's important to note that banking is somewhat transitional: when the network grows large enough that most of the products and services desired by members can be produced in-network, banking becomes less and less important.